Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 # Start Demo

-> IMPORTANT: When intracting with pallets you MUST use the Signed button in blue to sign all the transactions, not SUDO, neither Unsigned
+> IMPORTANT: when intracting with pallets you MUST use the Signed button in blue to sign all the transactions, not SUDO, neither Unsigned

-> step 1,2 & 4 use pallet interactor in Substrate Front End
+> step 1,2 & 4 use pallet interactor in the Substrate Front End

 ## 1. Generate with `ocwCircuits` the configuration display circuit